WestDRI/rcmodules22/content/julia/julia-05-threads-julia-set.md

 > How would you fix this issue?
 If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we
 > would love to hear your solution!
 Please only check the {{<a "/bad-speedup-solution" "solution">}} once you
 > work on the problem yourself.

+> ### <font style="color:blue">Take-home exercise "Fractal.3"</font>
+> Build a 3D cube based on the Julia set where the 3rd axis would be a slowly varying `c` constant.
+For
+> example, try to interpolate linearly between $c = 0.355 + 0.355i$ and $c = 1.34-0.45i$, or between any other
+> two complex values.
+Send us an animation traversing your volume once you are done.
+What cube resolution
+> did you achieve?